Skip to main content

 Families with children should get self-contained accommodation where possible.
 You do not have to share a kitchen or bathroom with anyone else in this accommodation.

 There should be enough space for cots for children under 2 years.
-The council might have to help you get a cot if you need one, especially if you had to leave in an emergency, for example because of domestic abuse.
+The council might have to help you get a cot if you need one.
+For example, if you had to leave in an emergency because of domestic abuse.

 Where your temporary housing might be